-The mParticle platform leverages the concept of a user session, which is meant to represent a common pattern whereby a given user opens an app and interacts with it for a period of time, and then eventually moves on to another app or stops using their device.
-Different integrations use sessions for the similar purpose of grouping user interactions and deriving insights from these groupings.
-The mParticle platform translates the sessions it detects into each integrations equivalent.
+The mParticle platform tracks user sessions.
+Sessions track a common pattern, in which a given user opens an app and interacts with it for a period of time, then moves on to another app, or stops using their device.
+Various Output partners use sessions to group user interactions.
+All events tracked during a session will also share a Session ID.
+The mParticle platform translates the sessions it detects into a consumable format for each Output partner.

-By default the session timeout is 60 seconds, but can be customized.
+By default the session timeout is 30 minutes, but can be customized by setting

 You can associate attributes with a session.
-When the user’s session times out (when they navigate away from your app for a period of time), these attributes will be reset.
+When the user’s session ends, or times out, these attributes will be reset.